Senerchia: Sinerchia family

 The Sinerchia family was mentioned in the Catalogus Baronum of 1150–1168.

 Scipione Ammirato (1531–1601) described Senerchia as "a castle in the Principality of Salerno of 160 hearths, which has given its name to the family that has owned it for over three hundred years", referring to the Sinerchia family whose history was so closely linked to the estate.
 The Sinerchias were an ancient noble family of Norman origin, derived from the Filangieri.
 They took part in many feuds between Campania, Basilicata, and Apulia, and lived mainly between Senerchia and Naples until the fifteenth century.
 The Sinerchia, transplanted later to the Basilicata region, were honored with the title of Count in the fifteenth century, and following the 1481 Conspiracy of the Barons assumed the surname of Scardaccione.
 Orlando Sinerchia Scardaccione, Count of Sant’Andrea, when he moved to Potenza, together with his cousin Amelio, was deprived of his estates as a consequence of the Conspiracy of the Barons.

 Castle

 The castle of Senerchia, overlooking the High Sele Valley, had ancient origins.
 It may already have been the defensive garrison of Irpini, and the Romans probably had to work hard to subdue it; hence the Latin name Sena Herclea (which means Bosom of Hercules).
 It was strengthened under the control of the Byzantines in the final war against the Goths.
 The Lombards changed the fortifications and made further extensions.
 In the Angevin period of Senerchia, Nicholas was keeper in 1271, commissioned by Charles I of Anjou.
 The keep, with only its west front still well preserved, is one of the few survivors of the ancient fortified complex.

+Famous People

+In a BBC 2026 episode of Who Do You Think You Are?, Joe Swash explored his paternal Italian ancestry.
+The programme traced his great-grandmother Maria Raimo to her parents, Giuseppe and Rosa Raimo, who had emigrated from Italy to Clerkenwell, London.
+Further records showed that Giuseppe Raimo was born in 1864 in Senerchia, in the province of Avellino, to Donato Raimo and Rosaria Sciaraffa.